jcurl/RJCP.DLL.SerialPortStream/README.md

 Software has been tested and developed using:

+* .NET Standard 1.5 on Windows 10 Pro x64
 * .NET 4.8 on Windows 10 Pro x64
 * .NET 4.5 on Windows 8 Pro x64 and Windows 8.1 Pro x64.
 * .NET 4.5 on Windows 7 x86 and x64.
 * Mono 6.x from Xamarin on Ubuntu 18.04 (64-bit)

 I use this software for automation in another system (Windows) that runs for multiple days and it appears stable.
-The implementation for Mono is relatively new and has been tested with a battery of unit and component tests.
-It probably needs more testing in real world environments though.

 See later in these notes for known issues and changes.

 ### 3.2 Compatibility

+#### 3.2.1 .NET Frameworks (Windows)

+The software is written originally for .NET 4.0 and should work on those platforms.
+It is extended for .NET 4.5 features.
+A version targets .NET Core with API level .NET Stanrdard 1.5, so should work on .NET Core 2.1, 3.1 and .NET 5.0 and later.

+Windows XP SP3 and later should work.

-#### 3.2.1 Mono Framework (Linux Only)
+#### 3.2.2 Mono Framework (Linux Only)

+TBD: Since the migration to the .NET SDK project format, this is not tested.

-Only Mono on Linux is supported.
+Mono on Linux is supported.
 Embedded platforms are not supported.
 You are welcome to make a patch with appropriate test cases.

 You should use the latest version of Mono.
 Version 3.2.8 has significant bugs